Omega-outlet/FEC/README.md

 3. Coding.

-4. git pull upstream main (make regular updates to keep local copy up to date).
+4. git pull upstream main (make regular updates to keep local copy up to date) // git checkout main to switch to the main branch

     (After that you can also merge the changes from your local main branch into the feature branch: git checkout feature/xxx to make sure or switch to the feature branch